 DCU Summer Scholars*

 In collaboration with the Centre for Talented Youth Ireland (CTYI) the DCU Access Service has a number of places on the ‘Summer Scholars’ Programme available to our linked schools.
 With the support of Matheson a limited number of reduced-cost places are available, allowing students the opportunity to engage in new subjects as well as subjects of interest in a fun and motivating environment.
 While studying their courses, students will also have the opportunity to participate in sport and recreational activities.
 Gifted children can be identified through the CTYI assessment process, which is also available free of charge to students in our linked schools thanks to the generous support of Matheson.
-Applications are available from the DCU Access Service from September 2017.

 * This programme is open to students aged between 12 and 17.